Frequently Asked Questions About Breast Implant Removal

 Absolutely!
 A lot of patients have secondary cosmetic procedures done at the same time as breast implant removal.
 This includes but is not limited to liposuction, tummy tucks, and facial procedures.
 All can be done at the same surgical setting and generally don’t add to the recovery time.

 Most insurance companies have exclusions for any procedure involving implants that were placed for cosmetic reasons.
 Implant removal can be covered if it is after reconstruction for breast cancer, a significant grade IV capsular contracture (deforming breast), or rarely a proven ruptured silicone implant.
-Dr. Rai does not file with insurance but can provide his patients with all their notes and codes they would need if they want to try to file themselves.
+Dr. Rai is not an in network provider with any insurance and does not file with insurance for any surgical procedures

 Fluffing is a word used by a lot of women to describe softening and smoothing of the breasts after surgery.
 This is a very normal reaction after every surgery.
 Immediately after surgery the breast tissue is tight and firm due to edema or fluid in the soft tissue.
 After several weeks the fluid leaves the tissue and the breasts begin to soften and smooth out.
 The breasts will change significantly for the first several months after surgery.
 Cupping are devices some ladies choose to use to try to get the breasts to fill out a little more.